sirkirby/ha-udm-rule-manager/README.md

 # Unifi Network Rules Custom Integration

-Pulls firewall, traffic rules, and traffic routes from your Unifi Dream Machine and allows you to enable/disable them in Home Assistant.
+Pulls firewall policies and traffic routes from your Unifi Dream Machine and allows you to enable/disable them in Home Assistant.

+## Requirements

+A Unifi Dream Machine (UDM) running network application 9.0.92 or later.

+> [!NOTE]
+> For version 8.x.x of the Unifi Network application, please use the v.0.3.x release of this integration.

 ## Installation